 While 1999 KW4 is not an impact threat, it bears a striking resemblance to another binary asteroid system called Didymos which could pose a threat to Earth sometime in the distant future.

-Didymos and its companion called “Didymoon” are the target of a future pioneering planetary defence experiment.
+Didymos and its companion called “Didymoon” are the targets of a future pioneering planetary defense experiment.
 NASA’s DART spacecraft will impact Didymoon in an attempt to change its orbit around its larger twin, in a test of the feasibility of deflecting asteroids.
-After the impact, ESA’s Hera mission will survey the Didymos asteroids in 2026 to gather key information, including Didymoon’s mass, its surface properties and the shape of the DART crater.
+After the impact, ESA’s Hera mission will survey the Didymos asteroids in 2026 to gather key information, including Didymoon’s mass, its surface properties, and the shape of the DART crater.

 The success of such missions depends on collaborations between organizations, and tracking Near-Earth Objects is a major focus for the collaboration between ESO and ESA.
 This cooperative effort has been ongoing since their first successful tracking of a potentially hazardous NEO in early 2014.

 “We are delighted to be playing a role in keeping Earth safe from asteroids,” said Xavier Barcons, ESO’s Director General.
 “As well as employing the sophisticated capabilities of the VLT, we are working with ESA to create prototypes for a large network to take asteroid detection, tracking, and characterization to the next level.”

 This recent close encounter with 1999 KW4 comes just a month before Asteroid Day, an official United Nations day of education and awareness about asteroids, to be celebrated on 30 June.
 Events will be held on five continents, and ESO will be among the major astronomical organizations taking part.
 The ESO Supernova Planetarium & Visitor Center will host a range of activities on the theme of asteroids on the day, and members of the public are invited to join in the celebrations.